A realtor is more than a salesman, and a house is more than the sum of its drywall and vanilla accents.

 Property is also the largest source of wealth the average American will ever hold.
 These factors, among others, make real estate an eternally experiential and life-affirming transaction.

-This eBook details 12 content marketing tactics every real estate brand can use to increase their curb appeal.
+This eBook details 12 content marketing tactics every real estate brand can use to increase its curb appeal.

 It’s no secret that much of the real estate game is won or lost on first impressions.
 As such, real estate marketers should prioritize visual content formats above anything else.